Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Evaluation

 \subsection{Experimental Setup}

-\minihead{Datasets, target DNNs, and triplet loss} We consider three video datasets and one text dataset.
-We use the \texttt{night-street}, \texttt{taipei}, and \texttt{amsterdam} videos as used by \blazeit~\cite{kang2019blazeit}. \texttt{night-street} is widely used in video analytics evaluations~\cite{kang2017noscope, kang2019blazeit, canel2019scaling, xu2019vstore} and \texttt{taipei} has two object classes (car and bus).
-We use Mask R-CNN as the target DNN.
-We use ResNet-18 as our embedding DNN.
-The triplet loss separates frames with objects that are far apart and frames with different numbers of objects.
+\minihead{Datasets, target labelers, and triplet loss} We considered three video datasets, a text dataset, and a speech dataset.
+We used the \texttt{night-street}, \texttt{taipei}, and \texttt{amsterdam} videos as used by \blazeit~\cite{kang2019blazeit}.
+The \texttt{night-street} dataset is widely used in video analytics evaluations~\cite{kang2017noscope, kang2019blazeit, canel2019scaling, xu2019vstore}.
+The \texttt{taipei} dataset has two object classes (car and bus) and we use the \emph{same} set of embeddings for both.
+We used Mask R-CNN as the target labeler and ResNet-18 as our embedding DNN. \colora{The closeness function separates frames with objects that are far apart and frames with different numbers of objects (when also considering object types).}

-For the text dataset, we use a semantic parsing dataset~\cite{zhongSeq2SQL2017}.
+For the text dataset, we used a semantic parsing dataset~\cite{zhongSeq2SQL2017}.
 The dataset consists of pairs of natural language questions and corresponding SQL statements.
-We assume the SQL statements are not known at query time and must be annotated by crowd workers (i.e., that crowd workers are the ``target DNN'').
-We use BERT~\cite{devlin2018bert} for the embedding DNN.
-We consider queries over SQL operators and number of predicates.
-The triplet loss separates questions over different operators and number of predicates.
+We assumed the SQL statements are not known at query time and must be annotated by crowd workers (i.e., that crowd workers are the target labeler).
+We used BERT~\cite{devlin2018bert} for the embedding DNN.
+We considered queries over SQL operators and number of predicates. \colora{The closeness function separates questions over different SQL operators and number of predicates.}

+For the speech dataset, we used the Common Voice dataset~\cite{ardila2019common}.
+The dataset consists of short speech snippets.
+We assumed that the attributes of speaker gender and age are not known at query time and must be annotated by crowd workers.
+We used an audio ResNet-22~\cite{kong2020panns} for the embedding DNN. \colora{The closeness function separates records by gender and discretized age bucket.}

-\minihead{Queries and metrics} We evaluate \sn and recent state-of-the-art on three general classes of queries: aggregation, selection, and limit queries.
+\minihead{Queries and metrics} We evaluated \sn and per-query proxies on three classes of queries using three recently proposed algorithms: aggregation, selection, and limit queries.

+Our primary cost metric across all queries is the number of target labeler invocations and also report end-to-end costs for certain experiments. \colora{We use target labeler invocations as the primary metric for several reasons.
+First, in many cases, the target labeler is actually a human labeler, particularly when used in social or life sciences \cite{kang2021accelerating}.
+Second, the target labelers we evaluate are thousands to hundreds of times more expensive than query processing costs and proxy models~\cite{kang2020jointly}, and thus make up the majority of query costs.
+In addition, this strictly benefits systems that use per-query proxies which must be executed at query time: \sn does not train a model per query.}